lilygoose89/eco-trails/_tours/1-day-doi-inthanon-hilltribe-trail.md

 tripkey: '27929'
 tourgroup: trek
 featured:
-image: /uploads/chiangdao20.JPG
+image: /received_2172249179682636.jpeg
 price: 'THB 1,900'
 duration: 1 day
 meals: Lunch
-difficulty: 'Medium, has a mix of uphills and downhills'
+difficulty: 'Easy to medium, has short uphills'
-seasonal: >-
+seasonal: Available all year
-  Available almost all year but if during rainy season there has been a lot of rain over many days we cannot go.
 pickupdropoff: >-
-  Pick up from your hotel between 7.30 - 8.00 am.
+  Pick up from your hotel between 7.00 - 7.30 am.
 Drop off in Chiang Mai around 6.00 pm
 included: >-
   Pick up and drop off from your hotel, lunch, water, English-speaking guide, park fees and insurance.
 notincluded: Extra snacks and soft drinks
 whattobring: >-
-  Wear shoes with grip suitable for trekking and climbing, swimsuit for enjoying at the waterfall and pack a warm layer, mornings can be chilly at the summit.
+  Wear shoes with grip suitable for trekking, swimsuit for enjoying at the waterfall and pack a warm layer, mornings can be chilly at the summit.
 highlights:
-  - highlight: Explore Pha Daeng National Park
+  - highlight: Doi Inthanon National Park
   - highlight: Trek a special trail through the jungle
   - highlight: Visit a waterfall
+  - highlight: Ethnic Karen Hilltribe Village
 itinerary:
   - item: >-
       Pick up from your hotel between 7.30 - 8.00 am, drive one and a half hours